griffinht/griffinht.com/src/blog/unpublished/new/dockertoguix/guixfordockerimages.md

 Woops.
 Looks like our `guix shell` was a little *too* pure - we lost the `env` command!

+Remeber when I said how Docker has containers but we have `guix shell`? `guix shell` is great, but it is not a container.
+And contaniers are great - (see why containers are great).
+Oftentimes I want to develop in a container - but how can I do that with Guix?
+Good thing there is `guix shell --container`.

 ### Creating a container
 ### Installing packages in a container
     `guix shell --container`